Menu

 #5 Take a day trip to Bruges

 Even if you only have a few days in Brussels, I really think you must plan a day to visit Bruges.
 This city, whose historic center is a UNESCO world heritage site, will capture your heart with its charm.
 It is like stepping into a fairytale — Gothic architecture, historic canals, cobblestone streets, and a beautiful market square.
 I really wish I would’ve had more than a day to soak it in, but you take what you can get, right!?
-Check out my Bruges guide before you go.
+Check out my Bruges vegan guide before you go.
 If you have more time, there are also some gorgeous castles and gardens to explore that are perfect for a day trip from Brussels.

-How to get there: The easiest way to get to Bruges is by train, the trip is about an hour.
+The easiest way to get to Bruges is by train, the trip is about an hour.
 There are multiple trains that leave daily from Brussel-Centraal and you can buy a ticket at the station.
 There are also multiple tour options if you’d rather not do it on your own.

 About Author